Content recycling: Smart tips for repurposing your old content for maximum impact

 Blog -> Social Media Posts

-For social media, you can break content down into even smaller bites.
-Sometimes a quote or an image is all it takes.
+For social media, you can break the content down into even smaller chunks.
+Sometimes a quote or a picture is enough.

 Just take an article like this one 33 Amazing Things You Didn't Know About Your Own Body.

-From that, in turn, grab part of the introduction for a short teaser on Facebook.
-And just use the most interesting quotes and stats for Twitter.
+You can then use part of the introduction for a short teaser on Facebook.
+And simply use the most interesting quotes and statistics for Twitter.
 Like in the following example:

 Videos -> GIFs or shorter videos